iralabdisco/otto_stm32/README.md

 If you just want to use the robot you can download the binary file from the [releases](https://github.com/iralabdisco/otto/releases):

 1. Download the lastest otto_controller.bin
-2. Plug your Nucleo boart to the PC.
+2. Plug your Nucleo board in your PC.
 3. Copy and paste the .bin file inside your board.

 ## Coding a driver for otto